Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 (Again, if you're taking "cumadin," check your "OK" list & adjust your medicine amounts to your food amounts, with your doctor.)

-Some people eat sushi with Nori wrapping it, that flat processed seaweed.
-If you like it, enjoy it, but in my recommendations, it doesn't count toward eating the seaweed I am recommending because it is processed.
-My suggestions are in the ones I listed above.
+Some people eat sushi with Nori seaweed wrapping it, that flat sheet seaweed.
+If you like it and feel stronger from it, enjoy it, but in my recommendations, it doesn't count toward eating the seaweed I am recommending in this article because has a lower tested nutrient amount from what I have read and in my own experience, it does not give me anywhere near as much strength and the other benefits.
+My suggestions are in the ones I listed above and I feel I get more strength from it.
 Also hiziki and arame are good, and hiziki, although much more expensive than the kelp, kombu and wakame, is exceptionally high in calcium.
 I take a bunch of the little pieces and put them in water to soak so they become soft and chewy.
 You can also get actual raw and unprocessed Nori.

 There are four minerals it helps to know something about, structurally.
 One major one for structure is Calcium, which makes the muscle fibers stronger and the cell walls stronger.